 (1) Academic ceremonies are in particular:

-- ceremonial inauguration of the Rector or Dean as their appointment into office,
+a) ceremonial inauguration of the Rector or Dean as an expression their appointment into office,

-- graduation ceremony where the USB graduates are awarded a certificate of higher education,
+c) graduation ceremony where the graduates of the USB are awarded a certificate of higher education,

 Medals and Awards

-(1) USB medals and awards are awarded by the Rector as a recognition of the person's merits for development of the USB, for activities related to the fulfilment of the USB mission and other merits according to the decision of the Rector.
+(1) Medals and awards of the USB are awarded by the Rector as a recognition of the person's merits for development of the USB, for activities related to the fulfilment of the USB mission and other merits according to the decision of the Rector.

 (2) The Code for Awarding Medals and Awards is stipulated by the Rector.
-The register of awarded medals and prizes is kept at the USB Rector's Office.
+The register of awarded medals and prizes is kept at the Rectorate of the USB.